andreshazard/vim-freemarker/README.md

 When opening a .ftl file the filetype will be set to "freemarker" this will activate the syntax highlighting.
-The highlighting is focus on freemarker however it includes most common HTML tags

 The plugin also has some functions for quick editing.